andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 json primitive.
 It can be `PString`, `PNumber`, or `PBool`.
 To create a "String Parser", you need to use `PString` with a function on "what to do with the string you get".
 To create a "Bool parser", you need `PBool` with a function on what to do with the bool you get.
+Note that the `PNumber` parser takes a `Scientific`, which is the type *aeson* (the underlying json library) uses to represent valid JSON numbers (it's basically `Either Integer Double`).

 We can write some helper primitives: